Your accommodations, including utilities, are

 It is important to realize, be aware and appreciate that our program student housing is really the best possible housing we can have!
 Compared to other options (such as dorms, hostels or housing on the outskirts of the city) our student apartments are unique, very private and offer the students the sense of really living in Prague for a while, not just passing through.
 They are all also very centrally located, within 15 minutes of the city center (or right in it) and our classroom.
 We hope that you will enjoy living there!

-Addresses of all apartments rented for Autumn 2018 Program will be finalized during the summer!!!
+Addresses of all apartments rented for Spring 2019 Program will be finalized during upcoming winter!!!

 Directions to your apartments from the Prague airport (by public transportation):